TheMoleGame/TheMole-Backend/README.md

 ## Staging new features to Heroku

-1. push your branch: feat/yourfeat to the remote staging heroku The Heroku staging git-repo is called testmapbranch, test if the if the branch works on this repo
+1. push your branch: feat/yourfeat to the remote staging heroku
+   The Heroku staging git-repo is called testmapbranch.
+   Test if the branch works on this repo.
 ```bash
 git push heroku-staging feat/yourfeat:master
 ```